jbiatek/BSGRulebook/rulebook.md

     - Player may move their character to a new location.
 In order to move to another ship, the player must first discard 1 skill card from their hand.
 If they have no cards to discard, they cannot move between ships.
         - The discard is completely resolved before the character moves.
 This is important for cards like "Sabotoge" which can trigger when a card is discarded.
 (For "Sabotage", this means that if the player's _starting_ location is damaged, they must move to Sickbay instead of their desired location.
 If their _destination_ location is damaged, the character is not there when it is damaged so they may still move there.)
         - If, after discarding, the move is no longer legal, the player does not move and their Movement step is over.
-    - Players may, instead of moving their character, use a "Movement: " action that is available to them.
+    - Players may, instead of moving their character, use a Movement action that is available to them.
         - Note that effects like "may not use actions on Piloting Cards" or "discard 1 Skill card to use a Skill card action" also apply to Movement actions.
     - A player piloting a viper may move their ship to an adjacent space area, or may discard a skill card to move to a location on any ship and return their viper to the Reserves.
 Neither of these moves is a viper activation.
     - Players may not choose to move to "hazardous" locations, they can only be sent there by a game effect that specifies that exact location.